SoftwareAG/c8y-docs/src/render/guides/web/background.html.md

 We still support manifest files as entry points, so it's possible to use these or normal package.json files.
 As mentioned above we tried to make the transition as smooth as possible.

-Looking into the repo [cumulocity-ui-plugin-examples](https://bitbucket.org/m2m/cumulocity-ui-plugin-examples/branch/next?dest=develop#diff) the diff with the changes is very clearly very concise:
+Looking into the repository [cumulocity-ui-plugin-examples](https://bitbucket.org/m2m/cumulocity-ui-plugin-examples/branch/next?dest=develop#diff) the diff with the changes is quite concise:

 - Add dependencies
 - Add (css) to every http @import declaration inside a less file.